ryedin/site/_deployment/ssl.md

     $ convox certs create example.org.pub example.org.key
     Uploading certificate...
 OK, cert-1234567890

-### Add a Secure Port to Your Manifest

-Edit your app's `docker-compose.yml` file to create a port mapping for your secure traffic.
-For most web applications this will be port 443, the standard for HTTPS.

-You'll also need to set the protocol for the port using the `convox.port.<port>.protocol` label.
-Use `https` as the value if you want to get HTTP headers and don't need to support websockets.
-Otherwise use `tls`.
-For example:

-    web:
-      labels:
-        - convox.port.443.protocol=https
-      ports:
-        - 80:3000
-        - 443:3000

-When you're done editing, redeploy your application.

-    $ convox deploy

-Your app is now configured to serve encrypted traffic with a self-signed certificate on port 443.
-To use a real certificate, you will need to update the SSL endpoint.

 ### Apply the Certificate

 You can then apply a certificate to your load balancer with `convox ssl update`: